rhedges14/Deep_Feature_Interpolation/README.md

 ### Run "Skin Tone Extraction" file
 - This step can take a long time (a full day)
 - Option to exclude this step, just will have to slightly edit code in **Image Filtering to Final Dataset** file to ignore this piece

+### Run "Image Filtering to Final Dataset" file
+- This file populates our image training folders based off of our preprocessing steps